amralwaeli/Black-viral/README.md

-# Black Viral
+# Black Viral Athletic Club

-## Getting Started

-Run `npm i` to install the dependencies.

-Run `npm run dev` to start the development server.
+Your gateway to world-class sports training, international certifications, and professional excellence in the UAE.